damianhakert/damianhakert.github.io/source/handbook/offboarding/index.html.md

 1. [x] _not relevant_ For Developer GitLabbers: Read the [developer documentation](http://docs.gitlab.com/ce/development/README.html).
 1. [ ] Hiring Manager: Remove access to PagerDuty if applicable.
 1. [ ] Hiring Manager (For Build Engineers): Remove team member as a member to the GitLab Dev Digital Ocean account https://cloud.digitalocean.com/settings/team
-1. [ ] Remove any development droplets.
-Send a merge request to remove https://gitlab.com/gitlab-com/environments/tree/master/env-dev/name-surname.tf.
+1. [ ] People Ops: Remove any development VMs.
+Send a merge request to [the environments repo](https://gitlab.com/gitlab-com/environments) to remove `env-dev/name-surname.tf`.
+Follow the instructions [here](https://gitlab.com/gitlab-com/environments/tree/master/#how-do-i-delete-an-instance-i-dont-need-anymore).

 #### FOR SERVICE ENGINEERING ONLY